Aman-zishan/textextractor2.0/CONTRIUBTING.md

     //It is used to push the file into the local repository.

-Create a new pull request from your forked repository (Click the New Pull Request button located at the top of your repo) to **base branch**
+Create a new pull request from your forked repository (Click the New Pull Request button located at the top of your repo)

 Wait for your PR review and merge approval